ssathya62/Slickchart-Prepared-docs/How to build Pizza Store.md

 ```

 ## Clean template files
 Some of the files that are created by the wizard are not necessary for the application.
-Hence we delete the files associated with weather forecast and countert.
+Hence we delete the files associated with weather forecast and counter.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4ODM1Nzg4MywxOTEyNzYzNzkyXX0=
+eyJoaXN0b3J5IjpbMzY3NjI2Mzc1LDE5MTI3NjM3OTJdfQ==
 -->